-Another employment tax that higher-income taxpayers must be aware of is the additional 0.9% Medicare tax.
-It applies to FICA wages and net self-employment income exceeding \$200,000 per year (\$250,000 for married filing jointly and \$125,000 for married filing separately).
+Another employment tax that higherincome taxpayers must be aware of is the additional 0.9% Medicare tax.
+It applies to FICA wages and net self-employment income exceeding \$200,000 per year (\$250,000 if married filing jointly and \$125,000 if married filing separately).
+Be aware that this tax could be reduced or eliminated under health care or tax reform legislation.